Sectors/Community & Religious

 Community buildings and places of worship often have limited capital budgets.
 Movable wall systems represent excellent value, allowing a single building to serve multiple income-generating activities.

-How ModernGlide Systems Solve These Challenges
+How Movable Acoustic Walls Solve These Challenges

 The MG100 movable acoustic wall is the most widely specified system for church halls and community buildings.
 Full-height solid panels provide genuine acoustic separation between divided spaces, and are available in a range of finishes that complement traditional and contemporary interiors alike.
+Acoustic ratings up to Rw 59 dB ensure that simultaneous activities remain acoustically separate.

 The MG200 hinged folding partition is a popular choice for community halls and church buildings where ceiling structure is limited or unavailable.
 The floor-supported design transfers load through the floor track, making it a practical and cost-effective solution.
 Panels fold neatly into a storage stack at one or both ends of the opening, and an integrated pass door allows convenient day-to-day access without fully opening the partition.

-For community buildings considering future-proofing, the MG100E fully electric system provides motorised operation, reducing the physical effort required to reconfigure large spaces and ensuring consistent operation regardless of who is operating the system.
+For community buildings considering future-proofing, the MG100E fully electric operable wall system provides motorised operation, reducing the physical effort required to reconfigure large spaces and ensuring consistent operation regardless of who is operating the system.

 Acoustic Performance